-In addition, entry fees are waived, and the following spaces continue to be available:
+In addition, entry fees are waived

 The health and safety of our visitors, employees, volunteers, and partners continues to be paramount.
 At Pinnacles National Park, our operational approach will be to examine each facility function and service provided to ensure those operations comply with current public health guidance, and will be regularly monitored.
 We continue to work closely with the NPS Office of Public Health using CDC guidance to ensure public and workspaces are safe and clean for visitors, employees, partners, and volunteers.

 Frequently Asked Questions

 Yes,the West entrance (Soledad side) of the park is open to vehicles for day-use.
 You must enter the park between the hours of 7:30 am and 8:00 pm.
 Restrooms, water, and maps are available.The Visitor Center is closed.

 Yes, the East entrance (Hollister side) is open for day-use, this includes hiking, climbing and picnicking.
 All parking areas are open.
 24 hours, 7 days a week.
 The official park store is open 9am-4pm, Thursday-Monday.
 The shuttle is not running at this time.
 The campground is closed to the general public.
 Only essential travelers will be permitted to stay.
 For more information visit recreation.gov.